debprasadk/Neural-Network-Project/README.md

 # Neural Network Project
-Me(CS2102) with Kuntal Pramanick(CS2105) were gone through the paper *VASC.pdf* and implemented some result.
-Then make the report *project report.pdf*.
+Me i.e, Debprasad Kundu(CS2102) with Kuntal Pramanick(CS2105) were gone through the paper *VASC.pdf* and implemented some result.
+Then make the report *project report.pdf*. *Tex file* contains the .tex file of the report